johnandersen777/johnandersen777.github.io/content/greek_stuff.md

     - How much compute do you have?
     - How much do you need to find the solution fast enough?
     - Well you have infinite compute production capacity soon.
-    - Just use the same techniques you use for brute forcing model selection, etc. I'm sure.
+    - Just use the same techniques you use for brute forcing model selection, etc.
+- I'm sure.
+  - Well then lets fucking goooooooo
+  - > To all: You play on the field you put yourself on.
+The games still have rules.
+If you're playing on the wrong field then it's up to you to decide whether or not to play there or go elsewhere.